‘Manukau Fruit Bowl’ coming soon!

 ‘Manukau Fruit Bowl’ is an unofficial name..
 But right behind our current base at 41 Boundary road on the edge of Te Pae o Manukau (commonly known as Manukau Sports Bowl), we have been penciling in a Food forest.

 After positive meetings with Mana whenua, local council and organisers of ASB Polyfest and Lantern Festival, we are excited to share that preparation for our Food Forest will commence in April after Polyfest.
-Deep soil examination and testing is complete so we know exactly what we’re working with, and what a soil mendments are needed to give the trees the best start.
+Deep soil examination and testing is complete so we know exactly what we’re working with, and what soil amendments are needed to give our future ngāhere kai the best start.

 PVA will be main kaitiaki of the food forest, but the idea is that local community will help take care of this space as their own.
-Many hands make light work, the space is currently grass and for a forest as big as this we will need all the hands we can get.
+Many hands make light work!
+The space is currently grass and for a forest as big as this we will need all the hands we can get.
 Imagine 10 years into the future being able to tell your kids and grandkids you planted this for them to enjoy…